Samson

 The level of cultural diversity witnessed in Samson was found to be above average when compared nationally for a number of language and cultural background related metrics

-Samson's population, with 15.7% speaking a language other than English at home and 30.0% born overseas, was more culturally diverse than most local markets.
-Christianity was the predominant religion in Samson, comprising 56.7%, compared to 39.0% across Greater Perth.
-The top three ancestry groups were English (29.3%), Australian (23.3%), and Italian (11.1%).
+Samson's population was found to be more culturally diverse than most local markets, with 15.7% speaking a language other than English at home and 30.0% born overseas.
+Christianity was the predominant religion in Samson, making up 56.7% of its population, compared to 45.0% across Greater Perth.
+The top three ancestry groups in Samson were English (29.3%), Australian (23.3%), and Italian (11.1%), with Italians being substantially more represented than the regional average of 4.2%.

 Frequently Asked Questions - Diversity